-Ayesha Najam focuses her practice on complex commercial litigation, with a more recent focus on disputes involving pipelines.
-With over a decade of litigation experience, Ayesha’s client base has spanned a swath of industries, including energy, manufacturing, health care, software, construction, and commercial real estate.
+Ayesha Najam focuses her practice on complex commercial litigation, with a more recent focus on disputes involving energy, construction, and fiduciary duties.
+Since joining the firm in 2005, Ayesha’s client base has spanned a swath of industries, including energy, manufacturing, health care, software, construction, and commercial real estate.

 Following law school, Ayesha was a law clerk to Judge Stephen H. Glickman, District of Columbia Court of Appeals, from 2004 to 2005.